 - the landlord sought possession via a Section 8 notice and the court granted possession on Grounds 8, 10, or 11 and the tenant is in six months or more of arrears.
 Prior to the latest legislation, this exemption was only available where the tenant was in 9 months of arrears prior to the coronavirus pandemic.
 This has now changed to six months in total, regardless of when the arrears were built up.

 Please note that you must have used a Section 8 notice if you wish to use these exceptions.
 If you have received a possession order as a result of a Section 21 notice, you will be prohibited from using a bailiff even if the tenant is in arrears of six months or more.

 What are the general rules I should adhere to when entering my tenant's property?

-If you must enter the property, you should ensure you have contacted your tenants ahead of schedule to outline the social distancing measures that need to be followed during your visit.
+Contact your tenants ahead of time to outline the social distancing measures that need to be followed during your visit.
 You should also remind them about these practices upon arrival.